ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

   <div></div>
 </center>

-The vision is a generative model, that models the conditional distribution of the environment observation $x$ and a latent representation $z$:
+The vision of our agent is a generative model, that models the conditional distribution of the environment observation $x$ and a latent representation $z$:

 $$z \sim E_{\theta}(z \mid x)$$

 ## Why do we need to see?

-We use vision to understand our environment - our agent does the same. **Here we will see vision is dimensionality reduction** - the process of reducing high dimensional data into a lower dimensional space.
+We use vision to understand our environment - our agent does the same. **Here we will see vision as dimensionality reduction - the process of reducing high dimensional data into a lower dimensional space**.

 The vision component provides a low dimensional representation of the environment to the controller.
 The value of this representation is that it is easier to make decisions in low dimensional spaces.